zikula/core/docs/Setup/Upgrade.md

 - MySQL databases will have been recoded from `utf8` to `utf8mb4`.
   - old copies of `app/config/config.yml` may have contained a reference to `doctrine.dbal.connections.default.charset` but this is removed.
 - Double check FontAwesome icons in your menu module options.
 An attempt has been made to correct them, but manual correction may be required.
 You can lookup icon name changes between FontAwesome version 4 and 5 [at this page](https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4#name-changes).
+- Blocks with properties/content that could not be unserialized have been deleted.
+The content of the block has been dumped to `/var/log/removedBlock#.txt` for recovery if desired.